notrabs/RRCG/README.md

 ```

 ### Event Helpers
-The Event helper class helps you write type-safe code.
-You can defined types of your ports using the c# types.
+The `EventHelper` class helps you write type-safe code.
+You can defined the structure of an event once and place all chips with correct typings:
 ```c#
 EventHelper<int> onInputEvent = new EventHelper<int>("OnInput", "value");